 By Lim Wei Da

-Image by Yeo Rui Qi.
+Image provided by Yeo Rui Qi.

 Over the summer, one group of Yale-NUS students went to China for a travel fellowship and another went to Greece for a writing fellowship with the goal of exploring a new horizon or academic pursuit.